 How would it work at my market and what would I need to do?

-First, your market needs to be authorized to accept SNAP, aka CalFresh EBT benefits.
-(We can help with that process too.
-Click here
+First, your market needs to be authorized to accept SNAP, known as CalFresh in California.
+(We produce an online guide

 What if I want to do something different with my Market Match program?